lajanki/rpi-hwmonitor-display/README.md

 pip install -r requirements-win.txt
 ```

-You can now run `hw_poller.py` with the above command.
+You can now run `poller.py` with the above command.

 ## Poller configuration and Pub/Sub pricing
 Polling frequency can be adjusted in `.env`.
 If not set, a default value of 5 will be used which means statistics are polled, and a message is published to the Pub/Sub topic every 5 seconds.

 Pub/Sub's [pricing](https://cloud.google.com/pubsub/pricing) is based on data sent with a minimum of 1000 bytes per publish.
-This minimum is likely over the actual data sent.
-Thus, publishing and receiving a message every 5 seconds (or 12 times per minute) transmit a total of `12 * 2kB = 24kB` per minute.
+This minimum is likely greater than the actual data generated.
+Thus, publishing and receiving a message every 5 seconds (12 times per minute) transmit a total of `12 * 2kB = 24kB` per minute.
 Running both the poller and the monitor constantly would then transmit `24 * 60 * 24kB = 34560kB ~ 35MB` per day, roughly `1 GB / month`.

 There is a free tier where the first 10 gigabytes of usage each month are free.